 It’s also extremely LGBT-friendly.
 The Dutch islands shine brightly just off the Venezuelan coast and are melting pots of exotic influences.
 At first glance, Aruba and Curacao may appear similar but have distinct personalities, each offering a truly unique experience.

 The smallest of the two Islands has some of the most eclectic ancestry, made up of Africans, Europeans and Caquetio Indians.
-Lined with stunning beaches and home to a host of activities, find everything you would like out of your stay in the island bliss that is Aruba.
+Lined with stunning beaches and home to a host of activities, you’ll find everything you could desire on the paradise island of Aruba.

 Easily reachable from Europe via Amsterdam or from the United States via Miami or New York City, this destination is known as one of the friendliest in the Caribbean.